Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Thus, we recommend replacing the latitude and longitude fields in the StationXML format with `x`, `y`, and `z` coordinates for both the station and channel locations.
 This change aligns with the earlier modifications made for QuakeML, ensuring consistency across different components of the μseismic system.

+#### System/Inventory Information Packaging

+The inventory or system information of a seismic network, which details the stations and channels, can also be serialized and stored efficiently.
+We propose to options.
+The first option consist in storing the informa `Zarr` and `StationXML`.

+##### Zarr

+Storing inventory information in a `Zarr` format offers flexibility, especially when dealing with large datasets.
+Like the catalog information, the StationXML data can be serialized using the json library and then stored in a `Zarr` file.
+This allows for efficient storage and quick retrieval of inventory data.
+Here's a potential method: